 Requiring your tenants to have renter’s insurance would also cover relocation costs in the event of a fire or natural disaster.
 This benefit would keep your company from having to cover the costs of a hotel.
 It may be that you or your company just want the best for the tenants and want them to be covered even if it’s not your responsibility.

 Regardless of if you are a tenant or a landlord owning renters’ insurance can give you peace of mind that your possessions or your rental property are covered.
-On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or coved altogether.
-It’s clear, when it comes to rental properties having renter’s insurance is the smart choice.Continue reading
+On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or covered altogether.
+It’s clear, when it comes to rental properties having renter’s insurance is the smart choice.Continue Reading

 In the Lakeland and Plant City areas, many homes have crossed the century mark.
 These beautiful old southern homes can be enticing, but restoring them can have hidden costs.
 Several factors should be considered prior to taking on a fixer upper; do-it-yourself or contracted home renovation.